nicholasmcconnell/fitnesstracker/README.md

 ## Overview

-A workout tracker to view and track daily workouts, also is able to log multiple exercises in a workout on a given day, and lastly able to track stats for each exercise.
-This app is built using a Mongo database with a Mongoose schema and handle routes with Express.
+Fitness Tracker is a full stack, MongoDB application to view and track daily workouts.
+It is able to log multiple exercises in a workout on a given day and  able to track stats for each exercise.
+The NoSQL database will keep track of their daily details such as # of reps, sets, the distance, the elapsed time and more.
+The data sets vary depending on whether the exercise is cardio or weight training.
+The dashboard uses several types of visual aids in the form of charts and graphs to help users monitor their progress.
+This app is built using a Mongo database with a Mongoose schema, Express route handling, and Vanilla Javascript.

 ## Utilizing the App